ngarneau/gravity/README.markdown

 + CSS3 Mixins
 + HAML and HTML5 index.html files already set up
 + Media Queries built in and ready to go
++ Responsive 12 column grid by default for all devices

 ##Mixin Syntax